gitdxb/learn-cs50x/CS50xNotes.md

 - Calculations: AVG, COUNT, DISTINCT, MAX, MIN...
 - Other operations: WHERE, LIKE, LIMIT, GROUP BY, ORDER BY, JOIN
 - DROP: delete an entire table altogether
+- `SELECT title FROM shows WHERE title = "The Office": it literally look for the exact title name.
+If we write `...WHERE title LIKE "%Office%"`: it means it return more variation of title, the `%` sign mean there is 0 or more character next to title